Mr. Puttaswamy

 Mr. Puttaswamy is a 1998 Indian Kannada-language fantasy film directed by V. Umakanth and produced by H. C. Srinivas.
 The film features Shiva Rajkumar, Laali and Suman in the lead roles.
 The film's score and soundtrack is composed by V. Manohar.

 Plot

-In order to escape from the clutches of her uncle Nanjunda who wants to get her married to his son to usurp her ancestral property, she finds a statue of Puttaswamy in an museum and brings it to life.
+In order to escape from the clutches of her uncle Nanjunda who wants to get her married to his son to usurp her ancestral property, she finds a statue of Puttaswamy in a museum and brings it to life.

 Soundtrack

 The soundtrack of the film was composed by V. Manohar.
 The film marked the singing debut of Hemanth Kumar.